liberatti/nproxy/README.md

 ```

 ## ID Reservations

 - 1-99,999; reserved for local (internal) use.
-Use as you see fit but do not use this range for rules that are distributed to others.
+Use as you see fit but do not use this range for rules that are
+  distributed to others.
     - 10 - Sensor config
     - 12 - Method is not allowed by route
     - 13 - Blacklist config
-  - 14 - Whitelist config
     - 15 - Jail config
     - 50 - ModSecurity internal error
     - 51 - Multipart parser detected a possible unmatched boundary
     - 52 - requestBodyProcessor=XML
     - 53 - requestBodyProcessor=JSON
     - 55 - Failed to parse request body.
 JSON
-  - 98 - Collect score (phase 2)
-  - 99 - Collect score (phase 4)
 - 100,000–199,999; reserved for rules published by Oracle.
 - 200,000–299,999; reserved for rules published Comodo.
 - 300,000-399,999; reserved for rules published at gotroot.com.